-If a faculty member discovers that a student has committed an academic integrity violation such as cheating or plagiarizing, the procedures outlined in the Academic Integrity Policy of the School of Nursing and the College Academic Integrity Policy.
+If a faculty member discovers that a student has committed an academic integrity violation such as cheating or plagiarizing, the procedures outlined in the Academic Integrity Policy of the School of Nursing and the College Academic Integrity Policy will be followed.
 This policy outlines the faculty’s commitment related to academic responsibility, honesty, trust, fairness and respect.
 Academic integrity is the responsibility of all faculty and students enrolled in the Nursing program.

 Nursing Program Expenses and Transportation

-Expenses associated with enrollment in the nursing program include uniforms, textbooks, ATI enrollment fees, laboratory equipment, etc. Click here for a list of approximate expenses.
+Expenses associated with enrollment in the nursing program include uniforms, textbooks, ATI enrollment fees, laboratory equipment, etc. A list of approximate expenses is available here.
 It is the responsibility of students to obtain their own transportation to each clinical site.
 In the past, students have arranged to join a car pool, but the ultimate responsibility remains with the student.

 Nursing is a licensure program and has special requirements for entry and licensure.
 This information should be utilized when making career choices.
 Conviction of a felony or misdemeanor may affect an individual's right to be licensed.
 Applicants with concerns should contact the Office of the Professions at 518-474-3817.